With a nod and a wink, Republicans build 2016 campaign machines

-NEW YORK (Reuters) - Asked last week about his agenda if elected, presumptive Republican presidential candidate Scott Walker began: “Should I choose to be a candidate...”
+NEW YORK, March 6 (Reuters) - Asked last week about his agenda if elected, presumptive Republican presidential candidate Scott Walker began: “Should I choose to be a candidate...”

 Then he added with a grin: “My lawyers love it when I say that.”